-Hanford Plant Leadership
+Hanford Vit Plant Leadership

 Members of Bechtel’s leadership team for the Vit Plant are recognized experts in their fields.
 They bring decades of experience to the important clean-up mission at Hanford and are committed to the safe design, construction, and operation of this vital waste treatment facility.

-Brian Reilly, Project Director
+Valerie McCain, Project Director

-Kim Irwin, Deputy Project Director
+Felice Presti, Deputy Project Director

-Rick Holmes, WTCC General Manager
+Rick Holmes, Site Director/WTCC General Manager

 Holmes joined Bechtel in 1999 after ten years as an officer in the U.S. Army.
 At the beginning of his Bechtel career, he worked in various roles of increasing responsibility, including as deputy project manager, at the Aberdeen Chemical Demilitarization Project.
 Holmes then joined the Boeing-Ground-Based Midcourse Defense Project as the deputy project and engineering, procurement, and construction manager.
 In 2006, Rick took on the position as the project manager for the Chemistry Metallurgy Research Replacement (CMRR) project at Los Alamos National Laboratory.